freeradical13/freeradical13.github.io/index.md

 The amniotic sac is further enclosed by a membrane called the [chorion][] which have cells called [chorionic villi][] on the outside the interact with the uterus for nutrient exchange.

-[Amniocentesis][] uses a needle to extract amniotic fluid which contains fetal cells that may be sequenced.

-[Chorionic Villus Sampling][] extracts some chorionic villi cells which were made by the fetus and which may be sequenced.

 ## History of Life

 [Oceans formed on Earth][history of oceans] about 4.4 billion years ago.